 - Without doubt, the mesmerizing Havasu Falls easily ranks as one of the most beautiful waterfalls in the world.
 It also goes by the name of Havasupai Falls.
 By either name, the site also remains one of the most difficult falls in the world to access.

-- The local topography makes it nearly physically impossible to gain access to the site from the ground, without the knowledge of the indigenous inhabitants of the region.
+- The local topography makes it nearly impossible to gain access to the site from the ground without the knowledge of the indigenous inhabitants of the region.
+Its sheer natural beauty gives this awesome wonder of Nature a truly powerful allure.

-- However, its sheer natural beauty gives this awesome wonder of Nature a truly powerful allure.
-This trait has garnered the site international attention several times, in some ways.
+- This trait has garnered breathtaking Havasu Falls international attention several times, in some ways.
 With the permission and cooperation of local authorities, its beauty has been featured in both a Hollywood movie, and a music video.

 Havasu Falls Physical Description

-Most notably, the fame of the truly stunning Havasu Falls derives purely from its natural beauty.
+The fame of the truly stunning Havasu Falls derives purely from its natural beauty.
 This notoriety, although certainly well-deserved, has no basis in its physical size.
 This holds true due to the fact that the waterfall represents no more than an average sized cascade.

-This pertains to both its height and width.

-First of all, the waterfall itself consists of a single stage, much like the vast majority of similar features scattered throughout the world.
+This status pertains to both its height and width.
+For one thing in particular, the waterfall itself consists of a single stage, much like the vast majority of similar features scattered throughout the world.
 In its case, the water plunges a total of about 100 ft (30 m).

-But without a doubt, the most visually striking feature of the gorgeous Havasu Falls remains the breathtaking color of the water itself.
-The underlying rock strata contains high concentrations of calcium carbonate.
-This distills into the flow, providing the water with an astounding aquamarine color.
+This occurs due entirely to the fact that the underlying rock strata contains high concentrations of calcium carbonate.
+This natural compound slowly but steadily distills into the flow of water, continually providing that water with an astounding aquamarine color.

 Havasu Falls Location, Formation, and History

-Quite surprisingly, the gorgeous Havasu Falls sits within another larger, and far better known, natural marvel.
+Surprisingly, Havasu Falls sits within another larger, and far better known, natural marvel.
 That other wonder of Nature is none other than the Grand Canyon itself.
 The waterfall, therefore, formed in what now constitutes the state of Arizona, in the United States.

-This astonishingly beautiful cascade formed through a combination of two processes.
-These consisted of both slow erosion over time, and rapid erosion due to the occurrence of flash floods in the area.
+This astonishingly beautiful cascade also formed through a unique, but highly effective, combination of two processes.
+These factors in its creation consisted of both slow erosion over time, and rapid erosion due to the occurrence of flash floods in the area.

-Furthermore, the high levels of calcium carbonate in the water also leaves deposits as it flows along.
+The high levels of calcium carbonate in the water also leaves deposits as it flows along.
 Over time, these minerals built up in several places, forming small but magnificent travertine steps.
-However, the frequent flash floods in the region often changes these, however.
+The frequent flash floods in the region often changes these, however.

-Prior to one especially powerful flood, the waterfall flowed in one broad sheet.
+Prior to one powerful flood, Havasu Falls flowed in one broad sheet.
 Since then, the form of the flow has changed on several occasions.
 Currently, it flows in a single sheet of water, whose temperature remains a near-constant 70 degrees Fahrenheit (20 Celsius).